The parents of a US student who vanished in the Dominican Republic ask that she be declared dead

 Riibe has been detained by Dominican police and is believed to be the last person to see Konanki.
 He has not been named as a suspect.

+On Tuesday, a judge ordered Riibe’s release, saying he can cooperate with authorities without being detained.

+“All parties say that he has cooperated in everything that has been asked of him,” Judge Edwin Rijo said, adding that Riibe is a witness and as such, cannot be detained.

-He is scheduled to appear in court Tuesday afternoon following a request from his attorney that he be released.
+Riibe had appeared in court Tuesday afternoon following a request from his attorney that he be released.
+So many journalists showed up to cover the hours-long hearing that it was moved to a bigger courtroom.

+Before the ruling, prosecutors told the judge that Riibe was not under arrest and that he was free to move around the hotel where he is staying.
+They said Riibe told them he lost his passport, although Riibe said in court that officials seized his passport and cell phone.

+“I really want to be able to go home and talk to my family, give them hugs,” Riibe told the judge via a translator.
+“I understand that I’m here to help.
+I’ve done that.
+It’s been 10 days.”

 According to the transcript of an interview with prosecutors, reported by Dominican media as well as NBC and Telemundo, Riibe told police he was drinking with Konanki on the beach and they were kissing in the ocean when they got caught in a current.
 Riibe said he was a former lifeguard and helped bring her ashore.